AdamSobieski/Narratology/README.md

 }
 ```

-Then, one could implement classes resembling:
+Using the above interfaces, one could implement classes resembling:

 ```cs
 public class StoryEvent